Skip to main content

 • Alert Event Source for Incident

-The D3 system configures the field mappings which are specific to the incident alert-related events (eg. Action and Agent OS).
+The D3 system configures the field mappings which are specific to the incident alert-related events.
 If a source field in the field mapping is not found, the corresponding field mapping will be ignored.
 Because the eventType field in the raw data for Incident Alerts consistently has the value IncidentAlerts, these events can be identified by the Search String: {$.eventType}=IncidentAlerts.
 Click Edit Event Source to view the Search String.

 Group 9 (2).png